Whither Our UK NHS ? Consultation Responses

 of this, and feedback on ideas suggested /implemented.

-In my previous blog, the main message that emerged was
+In my previous blog, the main message that emerged from a hard look at the current system was

 that a new funding model will be

 essential if our NHS is to become fit for purpose again, and remain so.
-We have only to look at our near neighbours with similar population sizes and demographics to convince ourselves of this.
+We have only to look at those of our nearest European neighbours with similar population sizes and demographics to convince ourselves of this.
+Although our healthcare spend as a proportion of GDP at 10.9% is comparable to other developed countries, the difference is that we fund this entirely out of taxation.
+Demand is projected to increase by ca 2.5% p.a., so the problem is only likely to get worse.

-Unfortunately, our UK population of 70 million plus
+Unfortunately, a projected UK population of 75 million plus

-with its current demographic and state of health cannot be provided with
+by 2030, with its ageing demographic and poor general state of health, cannot be provided with

 effective modern healthcare via public taxation alone – at least not at the

 levels of overall tax burden that our electorate would tolerate.
-This will mean
+This will inevitably mean

-involving private finance and hospital/community facilities.
+involving private finance, some form of Government-sponsored health insurance, and commercially-funded hospital/community facilities.
 The arguments for

-this are quite compelling, and I’ve considered them in depth, so will not
+this are quite compelling, and I’ve already considered them in depth elsewhere, so will not

 repeat them in this blog.
-Please use the link above to the original article for details.
+Please use the link above to the original 2022 article for more details.

 I’ll use this new blog to consider some suggestions about